 - You have paid enough Social Security taxes at a job or through self-employment.

-- You suffer from a disability which renders you unable to work at your job or at some other job, and the disability has lasted or is expected to last for at least 12 months or result in death.
+- You suffer from a disability that renders you unable to work at your job or at some other job, and the disability has lasted or is expected to last for at least 12 months or result in death.

 On the other hand, the Supplementary Security Income is a needs-based program and applies to people who have little to no income and financial resources available to pay the cost of food, shelter, and other necessities.

-Social Security Disability benefits process
+Social Security Disability Benefits process

-When you apply for SSD benefits, your application will be received by a Social Security field office that will review it verify your non-medical eligibility, such as income criteria and financial resources, and employment history.
+When you apply for SSD benefits, your application will be received by a Social Security field office that will review it to verify your non-medical eligibility, such as income criteria and financial resources, and employment history.

 If you meet the non-medical eligibility criteria, your application goes to the State-funded Disability Determination Service (DDS) office.
 The DDS is tasked to determine whether you meet the medical eligibility criteria for the relevant program, i.e., the SSDI or the SSI.
 The DDS will examine your medical records to determine whether you meet the medical eligibility criteria to win disability benefits.
 It can also hold a consultative examination to be performed by your treating physician or by an independent healthcare professional.
 Based on its findings, the SSA will decide if your application should be approved.
 This process is called initial disability determination.